shopware5/devdocs/source/blog/_posts/2015-07-23-cross-cutting.md

 What are the core and cross cutting concerns here?

-The actual core concern is creating a new purchase to the database.
-Elements like privilege checking, logging and transaction could be considered cross cutting concerns, as these elements will affect many other components of your application, too.
+The actual core concern is creating a new purchase in the database.
+Elements like privilege checking, logging and transaction could be considered cross cutting concerns, as these elements will also affect other components of your application.
-Building the application like this will scatter e.g. the log-concern all over your classes and massively bloat the implementation.
+Building the application like this will scatter e.g. the log concern all over your classes and massively bloat the implementation.

 # How to deal with cross cutting concerns